douglasgreen/outlines/languages/esperanto/vocabulary.en.md

 * malhelpi - to hinder; to obstruct; to hamper; to prevent; to thwart
 * malhonori - to dishonor
 * malhonoro - disgrace
+* malico - malice
 * maligi - to abolish
 * maljuna - old (not young)
+* maljuneco - old age
 * maljunulo - old person
+* maljustaĵo - injustice
 * maljusteco - injustice; iniquity
 * maljustulo - unjust person
+* malkatenigi - to unchain
 * malkaŝi - to reveal; to disclose; to expose; to unfold; to unveil
 * malkaŝiĝi - to be revealed
 * malkaŝo - disclosure; exposure; revelation
 * malklara - obscure
 * malklarigita - groggy; confused; dazed
 * malkonekti - to disconnect; to unplug
+* malkonfesi - to deny
 * malkongrueco - mismatch
 * malkongrui - to be incongruent
 * malkonsenti - to disagree
 * malkonsento - disagreement
 * malkonstruado - deconstruction
 * malkonstrui - to deconstruct
+* malkontenti - to be dissatisfied
 * malkontentigi - to disappoint
 * malkontento - disappointment
 * malkovri - to discover; to uncover; to unearth
 * malkovro - discovery
+* malkredi - to disbelieve
+* malkredo - disbelief
 * malkresko - decrease
 * malkuraĝigi - to discourage
 * mallaborema - lazy
 * mallarĝa - narrow
 * mallaŭdi - to blame; to condemn
 * mallaŭte - quietly
+* mallevi - to lower
+* mallevigi - to discourage
 * malleviĝi - to subside
 * malliberejo - prison; dungeon; jail
 * malliberulo - inmate; prisoner